 Second Falls, Graveyard Fields - as seen from the BRP on 10-1-06

 There are quite a few waterfalls along and around the North Carolina section of the Blue Ridge Parkway - most are towards the southern end.
 (I haven't had a chance to explore the Virginia section yet, so don't have any info on the waterfalls there.)
 If you are planning a trip to western North Carolina that includes travel on the Blue Ridge Parkway, the 1st thing you should do is call 828-298-0398 for current road closures.
 A lot of the Parkway closes during the winter and parts may be closed for repair in warmer weather.
-There is also an online map that shows current closures - click here for the map.
+You can click here for the current road and facility closures.
 For updated detailed weather reports for different sections of the NC mountains plus other mountain goodies, visit Ray's Weather Center.